DAS-OATs/astrocook/docs/index.md

 # Astrocook 🍪

-A thousand recipes to cook as spectrum
+A thousand recipes to cook a spectrum
 {: .fs-6 .fw-300}

 Astrocook is a software environment to analyze quasar spectra.
 It includes: